timeartist/plane-redis/plans/operational_db/README.md

 10) "Zombie"
 ```

 Note the separate `HASH`es mirroring the table structure of the SQL version.
 This however only returns one character, say we need all of them.
-In Redis, you can pipeline (#todo link appendix) different commands together to get different keys.
+In Redis, you can pipeline (link) different commands together to get different keys.

 ``` python
 pipeline = R.pipeline(transaction=False)